samer-bn/fpna-reporting-tool/README.md

 - Building forecast files
 - Identifying key performance issues

+Manual processes increase the risk of errors, reduce consistency across reporting cycles, and limit the time available for analysis and decision support.

-This project demonstrates how Python can automate large portions of that workflow while improving reporting consistency and transparency.
+This project demonstrates how Python can automate key FP&A reporting activities while improving transparency and repeatability.

 ---